phamcongthuy/challenge/about.markdown

 ## LA2050 Goals

-With the support of 30,000 Angelenos we’ve outlined an aspirational vision centered on five goals: to make Los Angeles the best place to learn, create, play, connect, and live by the year 2050.
+With the support of 30,000 Angelenos we’ve outlined an aspirational vision centered on five goals(https://la2050.org/metrics): to make Los Angeles the best place to learn, create, play, connect, and live by the year 2050.

 <ul class="action">
   <li class="blueberry"><a href="#learn">Learn</a></li>